GryllsAddons/HCWarn/README.md

 - If the interact setting is **OFF** and you have an PvP flagged player, the target will be instantly cleared otherwise a warning will be displayed.
 ### Instances
 The addon will not display warnings or clear targets while in instances.
 The interact setting will be displayed when logging in or when leaving instances.
-You can prevent casts on a flagged unit by using this setting with the mouseover mod (/stcast) included in [ShaguTweaks-Mods](https://github.com/GryllsAddons/ShaguTweaks-Mods).
 ### Quests
 The addon includes a warning for quests that involve the potential to flag yourself for pvp ([based on this post](https://forum.turtle-wow.org/viewtopic.php?f=37&t=4490)).
 A warning will show in the quest detail window - mouseover the warning to show the details.